Frequently ASked Questions

 Q: Does Inboden’s age all the beef they serve?

-A: Yes, in fact Inboden’s ages all of the beef we sell, a minimum of 30 days, before we put a knife to it.
+Answer: Yes, in fact Inboden’s ages all of the beef we sell, a minimum of 30 days, before we put a knife to it.
 There are actually two ways to age beef, wet aging – the way we age beef at Inboden’s and dry aging.
 Here’s is a great explanation on the difference of wet-aging and dry-aging, “The nearly lost art of the great steak” written by Derrick Riches, posted on About.com.

 Q: Where do you advertise your weekly sales, and where can I find your coupons?